 “If you have nothing good to say, just STFU,” which is why I held back on Colorado content and the Best Sushi in Denver list.
 Also, the late Pulitzer Prize-winning Jonathan Gould, and the LA Times food critic, had never done any negative reviews.
 He never played the whiny Yelper complaining about the comfort of the chairs.
 Instead, he focused on positively highlighting the diverse food scene in Los Angeles by promoting places like Jitlada to Roy Choi and his Kogi truck.

-If you are not feeling an Americanized hot Cheetoh sushi roll, I will be highlighting spots where you can try places focused on traditional Japanese nigiri and temaki sushi (handrolls).Sorry, this is a long blog post, so if you want a quick read, scroll on through and read the summaries denoted by the red icon.
+If you are not feeling an Americanized hot Cheetoh sushi roll, I will be highlighting spots where you can try places focused on traditional Japanese nigiri (topping over rice) and temaki sushi (hand rolls).Sorry, this is a long blog post, so if you want a quick read, scroll on through and read the summaries denoted by the red icon.

 You Do Not Have to Be Japanese to Own and Operate a Sushi Restaurant (and Colorado Exemplifies That).

-Try taking an Italian out for pasta at Olive Garden, pizza at Pizza Hut, and coffee at Starbucks, all while touting that everything is just like Italy.
+Try taking an Italian out for pasta at Olive Garden, pizza at Pizza Hut, and coffee at Starbucks while touting that everything is just like Italy.
 That is how I feel when people tell me, “Colorado has a lot of Japanese restaurants.”
-It is just that the majority of these places are not Japanese.
+Well, ok, but the majority of these places are not Japanese.

 Unlike states with a large population of Japanese to Japanese Americans with legit Japanese spots, Colorado reflects the Asian population here.
 So what I have come across are all the sushi AND Chinese and Thai food restaurants.
 Oh, and poke is Hawaiian, not Japanese, so having sumo wrestlers painted on your 16th street restaurant walls is silly AF.